seancdavis/sapwood-classic/docs/07-managing_the_app/02-staying_current.md

 $ RAILS_ENV=production bundle exec rake sapwood:update
 ```

-This will bring you app to the current version.
-It essentially just pulls the `v1-stable` branch, and then reloads everything it needs to reload.
+This will bring your app to the current version.
+It essentially just pulls the `release` branch, and then reloads everything it needs to reload.

 If you run in to problems here, you may have to manually restart some services.